antonioballesteros/empathy-test/README.md

    * Above average line are bad and red opportunities, because the ratio click / query is high
    * Radio of circle represents how good it is.
 Higher radios is better opportunity
    * Hover the circle will show the opportunity label
+   * Mobile devices can click the circle to see the label

 * Labels